dwinx00/Student-Record-Management/README.md

 # Description

 This repository contains a simple python project.
-It is designed to help manage various projects, such as managing a bank manager, inventory system, etc.
+This system will allow users to manage student records using a Hash Table, Binary Search Tree (BST), and a Heap (Priority Queue) for efficient searching, sorting, and prioritization of students.

 # License